-Once the classification is agreed, as part of river basin management planning, the pressures and measures for every water body are reviewed to ensure that they reflect this improved understanding of the environment.
-Objectives are reviewed once at the start of the six yearly planning cycle.
+Once the classification is agreed, as part of river basin management planning, the pressure and measures for every water body are reviewed to ensure that they reflect this improved understanding of the environment.
+Objectives are reviewed as part of the six yearly plannin cycle and any proposed changes to objectives will be presented in the draft river basin plan http://sepa.org.uk/water/river_basin_planning.aspx.

-This worksheet was produced using the most up to date classification results although the measures, pressures and objectives shown may not yet align to these classification results.
-Please see the consultations on the second River Basin Management Plans for further information on the proposed objectives and measures for those water bodies which are not yet at good status.
-The consultations can be found on the RBMP pages, under "Latest RBMP news".
-Please use the "contact us" email address (rbmp@sepa.org.uk) if you require further information on this water body.
+This worksheet was produced using the most up to date classification results but the measuressures and objectives shown may not yet align to these classification results.
+Please corpmp@sepa.org.uk if you require further information on this water body.

-We have classified this water body as having an overall status of Moderate with Medium confidence in 2013 with overall ecological status of Moderate and overall chemical status of Pass.
+We have classified this water body as having an overall status of Good with High confidence 2012 with overall ecological status of Good and overall chemical status of Pass.

 The overall classification of status is made up of many different tiers of classification data.
-A complete set of classification data for 2013 is shown at the end of this document.
+I complete set of classification data for 2012 is shown at the end of this document.